Dorothy Kamenshek: Early life

-A native of Cincinnati, Ohio, Kamenshek played outfield for a local softball league, and at the age of 17 she was spotted by a scout from the All-American Girls Professional Baseball League.
+A native of Norwood, Ohio, Kamenshek played outfield for a local softball league, and at the age of 17 she was spotted by a scout from the All-American Girls Professional Baseball League.
 After tryouts at Wrigley Field in Chicago, she joined the Rockford Peaches as an outfielder when the league began in 1943, but was soon playing first base.
 She and short stop Snooky Harrell formed the league's best double-play combination.

 Kamenshek played in the AAGPBL for 10 seasons, and was selected as an All-Star all seven times the league established such a team.
 In 1946 she was the league's top batter with an average of .316 (a single point ahead of Audrey Wagner), and won the distinction again in 1947 with an average of .306.
 She struck out only 81 times in 3,736 at-bat appearances.

-Considered one of the best athletes of her time, southpaw Kamenshek was even recruited for men's baseball by a team from Fort Lauderdale, Florida.
+Considered one of the best athletes of her time, southpaw Kamenshek was recruited by a men's team from Fort Lauderdale, Florida.
 She believed the team only wanted her for publicity and turned down the offer.
-Former New York Yankee Wally Pipp was so impressed with her, that he stated she was the most accomplished player he had ever seen among men or women.
+Former New York Yankee Wally Pipp said she was the most accomplished player he had ever seen among men or women.

 In the off‑seasons, Kamenshek studied physical education and health education at the University of Cincinnati.
-In 1951 she was forced to reduce her playing due to back injuries, and after the 1952 season she retired permanently from the game with a career average of .292.
+In 1951, back injuries reduced her playing time, and after the 1952 season she retired from the game with a career average of .292.